 Aside from being a full-time medical student, I also serve our local church as a worship leader and head of publications in print and online.
 This year, Christendom will be celebrating the 500th year of the Reformation, which was led by Martin Luther, giving way to reforms in the whole Christian church.
 Every week, I post some reflections on the events of the Reformation, writing about some points on it.
 This is our post for this Sunday:

 The second sola in the pillars of the Reformation is “Sola Fide” or “Faith Alone.”
-This stemmed from the early practice of the church during Martin Luther’s time where there was selling of indulgences especially for the souls trapped in Purgatory.
+This stemmed from the early practice of the church during Martin Luther’s time, where there was the selling of indulgences, especially for the souls trapped in Purgatory.

 Indulgence is “a way to reduce the amount of punishment one has to undergo for sins.”
 Pope Leo X offered the selling of these indulgences to collect funds in order to renovate St. Peter’s Basilica.

 Martin Luther highlighted this in his 95 Theses condemning the corruption involved in the selling of these indulgences.
 He drew inspiration after observing people who were paying for their salvation and of their relatives in Purgatory, teaching propagated by Johann Tetzel, the Grand Commissioner for indulgences of Germany saying, “As soon as a coin in the coffer rings, a soul from purgatory springs.”